ibm-cloud-docs/virtualization/advanced-single-site-vmware-reference-architecturesoftlayer.md

 You can now add the management and capacity hosts to the Management and Capacity clusters, by using **Add a host**.
 Be sure to use the fully qualified domain name (FQDN) of the server rather than the IP address so that DNS is used when each host is added.

 After you add the ESXi hosts to vCenter, you might notice a couple of warnings messages about the enablement of the shell and SSH on each ESXi host.
-To suppress these warnings, click **Suppress Warning > Yes** on the pop-up screen.
+To suppress these warnings, click **Suppress Warning > Yes** on the pop-up window.
 If the Suppress Warnings link is not present, follow these steps:

 1. Go to the ESXi host **Manage** tab.
 2. Select the **Settings** and click **Advanced System Settings**.